Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GIu2nOpQUCQ.md

 ### Transcript

-> can't believe you but thanks anyways um plutonium fuel rod sinkable big bug or not not a bug
+> can't believe you but thanks anyways, plutonium fuel rod sinkable big bug or not not a bug